strange/erlang_v8/README.md

 ## TODO

-Lots of testing, improve the communication protocol, clean up api, experiment with calling Erlang from JS, supervisor strategy, experiment with different ways of passing args to calls (maybe via the communication protocol) etc.
+Lots of testing, improve the communication protocol, clean up api, experiment with calling Erlang from JS, experiment with different ways of passing args to calls (maybe via the communication protocol) etc.